raulaltosaar/raul.earth/_pages/projects.md

 <h2 class="arrow">Alliance</h2>

-<h3>A speculative AR application designed to reveal strange creatures in urban wastelands.</h3>
+<h3>A speculative AR application designed to reveal non-human forces in urban wastelands.</h3>

 </a>